batfish/ansible/docs/bf_upload_diagnostics.rst

 --------

 * Fetches, anonymizes, and uploads diagnostic information about a Batfish snapshot.
 This runs a series of diagnostic questions on the specified snapshot, which are then anonymized with Netconan (`https://github.com/intentionet/netconan <https://github.com/intentionet/netconan>`_), and optionally uploaded to the Batfish developers.
+By default, passwords are stripped and IP addresses are anonymized.